 Guided pathways is composed of essential institutional practices that help students along their journey to success.
 Many items from the Community College Survey of Student Engagement (CCSSE) are aligned with important dimensions of guided pathways.
 This tool can be used to facilitate important conversations about gaps and areas of alignment in three key areas: 1) helping students get on a path, 2) helping students stay on their path, and 3) ensuring students are learning.
-Two questions excerpted from CCSSE 2023 below demonstrate this.

 In CCSSE 2023, two questions (there are several) align with "how students get on a path" show below.
 Notice how the participation/yes rates are encouraging but can always improve.
+A plan has recently been put into place to train the Early College Navigators to assist with advising new returning and transfer students with more than 30 credit hours in those academic programs without a program director of associate dean, which will help fill a current advising gap for some students while faculty are not on contract in the summer months.